Chapter I:all

 Paperback Version

 6. Foundations of the Metaphysics of Morals; Sec.
-II, III *Paper #1 topic due
+II, III; What is Enlightenment?
+Video Video Video *Paper #1 topic due

-Book I, chapters X and XI (Introduction and Conclusion)
+Book I, chapter XI (first paragraph and Conclusion)

 Book II, chapter I (first five paragraphs only)